 Regarding ads and tracking behavior, Skype does not bombard users with intrusive advertisements, which is a significant plus.
 While the app does collect data to improve user experience, I feel reassured knowing that they have a privacy policy in place that outlines how my information is used.
 Overall, Skype strikes a balance between functionality and user privacy, making it a reliable choice for secure communication.

-To log in, open the Skype app, enter your username or email, and your password.
-Click "Sign in" to access your account.
+To log in, open the Skype app, enter your Microsoft account credentials, and click 'Sign In.'